blabla1337/skf-flask/skf/markdown/code_examples/asp/23-code_example--HTML_Output--.md

 	/*
-	Whenever a user can submit an link/AHREF in your application you must solely depend upon the "HttpUtility.UrlEncode" method since an attacker could otherwise inject the href with an XSS that looks like this "javacript:alert("XSS");" whenever a victim now clicks the link this XSS will be executed in his browser.
+	Whenever a user can submit an link/AHREF in your application you must solely depend upon the "HttpUtility.UrlEncode" method since an attacker could otherwise inject the href with an XSS that looks like this "javascript:alert("XSS");" whenever a victim now clicks the link this XSS will be executed in his browser.
 	*/
 	ViewBag.url = HttpUtility.UrlEncode("JavaScript:alert(234);");

 	/*
-	Security consists of different layers of protection in order to guarantuee the integrity of your application.
-This means that the value displayed from the database/user should already be sanitised before being proccessed in order to prevent XSS.
+	Security consists of different layers of protection in order to guarantee the integrity of your application.
+This means that the value displayed from the database/user should already be sanitized before being processed in order to prevent XSS.

-	As an example, what do you do when you expect a nummeric value from your application?
+	As an example, what do you do when you expect a numeric value from your application?

 	EXACTLY you first sanitize the userinput by means of an input validation method like:
 	See the "input validation" class for the entire example!